TenAcademy/backtesting/README.md

 ![](screen_shots/web_app/sign_in.png)

+- Enter your emil and password and click on the 'SIGN IN' button.

 - Users will then fill in the parameters that are listed to get the back testing results they want, and click on the 'Run Test' button.

 ![](screen_shots/web_app/get_metrics.png)